bioinfo-pf-curie/RNA-seq/README.md

 #### Credits

 This pipeline has been written by the bioinformatics platform of the Institut Curie (P. La Rosa, N. Servant)

+#### Citation

+If you use this pipeline for your project, please cite it using the following doi: [10.5281/zenodo.7443721](https://doi.org/10.5281/zenodo.7443721)
+Do not hesitate to use the Zenodo doi corresponding to the version you used !

 #### Contacts